Key Takeaways

 - Re-check monthly.
 Directories change ownership, templates, link attributes, and moderation standards.

 Backlynk's role is to compress this process: build the queue, remove obvious junk, prepare unique profile data, monitor status, and keep a record of what was actually submitted and approved.
+After a listing goes live, use the free backlink checker to confirm the final URL, redirect chain, target href, rel attribute, canonical, and noindex status.

 Recommended Submission Order